 Pennsylvania Highlands Community College offers Foundation Scholarships.
 Because many scholarships are based on a student's registration status and need eligibility, students must be registered for classes and have a processed FAFSA on file.
-Students may apply online at https://pennhighlands.awardspring.com/ by May 15.
+Students may apply online at https://pennhighlands.awardspring.com/.